When Autumn de Forest was 5, she picked up a paintbrush for the first time.

 Autumn decided not to listen.

-Now, Autumn is 14, and her startlingly organized daily routine goes far beyond a 9 to 5.
+By 14 she developed a startlingly organized daily routine goes far beyond a 9 to 5.

 Before dinner, it's back into the studio.

 "That session can last much longer, that can be three or four hours when I really get into it," she said.
 "Then I probably have dinner and go to bed."